Overmars quits Ajax over 'inappropriate' messages to female colleagues

-Former Dutch international Marc Overmars resigned as sporting director of Ajax after admitting sending a "series of inappropriate messages" to female colleagues, the club announced.
+Former Dutch international Marc Overmars resigned as sporting director of Ajax after admitting sending a "series of inappropriate messages" to female colleagues, while Dutch football authorities Monday called on victims to come forward.

 Overmars quits Ajax over 'inappropriate' messages to female colleagues